Share this Post

 2. What is the objective of the current discussion or initiative (basic relationship, design, or strategic)?

 Then, you’ll know better how to add value and contribute to a meaningful conversation.
 It’s ultimately up to you and your team to decide on a definition to use moving forward.
 Whichever you choose, be sure the brand all hangs together under a central brand positioning.
-If you need a positioning format or template, start here: An Effective Format for Writing a Brand Positioning Statement.
+If you need a brand positioning format or template, start here: Ultimate Guide to Writing a Brand Positioning Statement.